New Implementation Date

 Up to $77,000 annually available depending on your needs

-From 1 July 2025, all new clients will be income tested
+From 1 November 2025, all new clients will undergo income testing.

 Pensioners will pay less